fbpx

 5. What is stack?

 The stack shows how high the front is in relation to the bottom bracket.
 The higher the value, the more upright you stand on the bike.
-By the way, you can find a manual on how to use the mountain bike suspension tuning app sagly here.

 6. Bike cleaning for mountain bike suspension tuning enthusiasts